OwenCochell/PaperMC-Update/README.md

-If no target filename is specified from the path, and no output filename is specified, then the new file will not be renamed.
+If no target filename is specified from the path, and no output filename is specified, then the default filename will be used.
-You can also use the '--no-rename' parameter to prevent the new file from being renamed.
-If the file is not going to be renamed, then we use the recommended filename from the PaperAPI.

-The recommended name usually looks something like this:
+The default name usually looks something like this:
 >paper-[VERSION]-[BUILD].jar

 So, if you downloaded build 734 version 1.16.5: